isambard-sc/slurmspawner_wrappers/README.md

 c.SlurmSpawner.batch_cancel_cmd = "env SLURMSPAWNER_JOB_ID={{job_id}} /path/to/slurmspawner_wrappers-venv/bin/slurmspawner_scancel"
 ```

-This example assumes that the `slurmspawner_wrappers` package was installed in a virtual environment, [as recommmended above](#install).
+This example assumes that the `slurmspawner_wrappers` package was installed in a virtual environment, [as recommended above](#install).

 Batchspawner renders the `batch_*_cmd` configuration options as templates and runs the commands in a shell. `job_id` is a template variable which is set to the Slurm job ID of the spawner user session when the command is running.
 The submission script is passed to the `batch_submit_cmd` via stdin.
 See [batchspawner.py][batchspawner.py-batchspawner-github] for implementation.